What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Yeah, so Bob Casey was always going to have a ceiling, right?

-And and he pretty much hit his ceiling when the campaign rolled out and he's never gotten any higher.
+And he pretty much hit his ceiling when the campaign rolled out.

-Whereas Dave McCormick, who was pretty much an unknown entity to a lot of people, uh always had the ability, if he did it right, to grow.
+Whereas Dave McCormick, who was pretty much an unknown entity to a lot of people, always had the ability, if he did it right, to grow.

 So what has McCormick done right?

-Well he's gone to these places that are important that I've talked about like to these rural post industrial areas.
+Well, he's gone to these places that are important that I've talked about, like to these rural post-industrial areas.

 He has been relentless in doing that.

-And he's also had a very very solid message.
+And he's also had a very, very solid message.

-Now Casey has used two particular attacks on him that haven't stuck.
+Now, Casey has used two particular attacks on him that haven't stuck.

 They said they tried to use the he doesn't live here.